nclman/esp32-soil-moisture/README.md

 These can deliver water over a wider area.
 However, a 5V water pump will likely not be able to provide enough water pressure for the desired effect.
 12V pumps should work better, especially if you intend to install multiple sprinklers.

 ## Wiring for Water Pump
 The pump will require a higher power output than what a GPIO can provide, so I used a transistor and a GPIO output pin to switch it on/off.
+Depending on the specs of your pump, you may require a "better" transistor that can handle the throughput current.
+Or you may want to consider simply using a relay.

+__Note__: The metal "legs" of the transistor can rust over time.
+So, make sure to waterproof/coat it for durability.

 It is important to include a diode here to protect the transistor.
 Otherwise, you might find that your pump not working after awhile because the transistor is damaged.